Looking Back, Looking Ahead

 Learnings and unlearnings

-Good people are worth their weight in rhodium.
+Good people are worth their weight in Rhodium.
 More than anything else, Storylabs has given me the enormous fortune to work with Richie & S Anand.
 Richie took a bet on me when he hired me into the team.
 He has an unbeatable ability to find and bring out the best in others — for that, I’ll always be grateful.
 Anand is always bubbling with ideas and is a constant source of inspiration (sometimes too much to keep up with 😃).
 The patience with which he listens to others and his ability to simplify an idea down to its essence is something worth emulating.

 Being able to write small snippets of code still continues to pay as a designer.
 The hardest part has been to stay true to what James Hague aptly calls programming without being overwhelmed by and obsessed with programming.
 Sticking to simple tools and languages has helped take out some of the anxiety associated with programming for me — p5.js, Tachyons, and AlpineJS have become dear friends.
 I, as a designer, write programs to communicate an idea, not to build empires with code.
 And that’s enough.